Mortara case: Mortara and Morisi

-Edgardo Levi Mortara, the sixth of eight children born to Salomone "Momolo" Mortara, a Jewish merchant, and his wife Marianna (née Padovani), was born on 27 August 1851 in Bologna, one of the Papal Legations in the pontifical state's far north.
-The family had moved in 1850 from the Duchy of Modena, just west of Bologna.
+Edgardo Levi Mortara, the sixth of eight children born to Salomone "Momolo" Mortara, a Jewish merchant, and his wife Marianna (née Padovani), was born on 27 August 1851 in Bologna, one of the Papal Legations in the far north of the pontifical state.
+In 1850, the family had moved from the Duchy of Modena, just west of Bologna.
 Bologna's Jewish population of about 900 had been expelled in 1593 by Pope Clement VIII.
-Some Jews, mostly merchants like Edgardo's father, had started to settle in Bologna again during the 1790s, and by 1858 there was a Jewish community of about 200 in the city.
+Some Jews, mostly merchants like Edgardo's father, had started to settle in Bologna again during the 1790s and, by 1858, there was a Jewish community of about 200 in the city.
 The Jews of Bologna practised Judaism discreetly, with neither a rabbi nor a synagogue.
 The Papal States officially forbade them to have Christian servants, but observant Jewish families perceived gentile maids as essential because they were not covered by Jewish laws, and thus provided a way for Jews to have household tasks carried out while still observing their Sabbath.
 In practice, Church authorities turned a blind eye, and almost every Jewish family in Bologna employed at least one Catholic woman.

-A few months after Edgardo's birth, the Mortara family engaged a new servant: Anna "Nina" Morisi, an 18-year-old Catholic from the nearby village of San Giovanni in Persiceto.
+A few months after Edgardo's birth, the Mortara family engaged a new servant: Anna "Nina" Morisi, a 14-year-old Catholic from the nearby village of San Giovanni in Persiceto.
 Like all her family and friends, Morisi was illiterate.
-She had come to the city, following her three sisters, to work and save money towards a dowry so she could eventually marry.
-In early 1855, Morisi became pregnant, as was not uncommon for unmarried servants in Bologna at this time.
-Many employers would simply sack girls in such situations, but the Mortaras did not; they paid for Morisi to spend the last four months of her pregnancy at a midwife's home and deliver the child, then had her return to work with them.
+She had come to the city following her three sisters, to work and save money towards a dowry so she could eventually marry.
+In early 1855, Morisi became pregnant, which was not uncommon for unmarried servants in Bologna at that time.
+Many employers would simply sack girls in such situations, but the Mortaras did not.
+They paid for Morisi to spend the last four months of her pregnancy at a midwife's home and deliver the child, then had her return to work with them.
 To protect Morisi and themselves from embarrassment, they told neighbours that their maid was sick and recuperating at home.
-Morisi gave her newborn baby to an orphanage, as the Papal States required unwed mothers to do, then returned to work with the Mortaras.
-She remained there until she was hired by another Bologna family in 1857; soon after that she married and moved back to San Giovanni in Persiceto.
+Morisi gave her newborn baby to an orphanage, which the Papal States required unwed mothers to do, then returned to work with the Mortaras.
+She remained there until she was hired by another Bologna family in 1857.
+Soon after that, she married and moved back to San Giovanni in Persiceto.